docunid/docunid.github.io/README.md

 `_config.yml` holds configuration

-You can also add an index.html but that will surpass jekyll.
+You can also add an index.html but that will surpass Jekyll.